sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

 I will put here the main characteristics:

 - **Movements**
-	- Be5 : move Bishop to e5
+	- Be5 : move Bishop ♝ to e5
-	- c5 : move pawn to c5
+	- c5 : move Pawn ♟ to c5
 - **Captures**
-	- Bxe5 or B:e5 or Be5: : Bishop capture the piece on e5
+	- Bxe5 or B:e5 or Be5: : Bishop ♝ captures the piece on e5
-	- exd6e.p. : pawn in e capturing another pawn *en passant* resulting in it going to d6.
+	- exd6e.p.: Pawn ♟ in e capturing another Pawn ♟ *en passant* resulting in it going to d6.
 - **Disambiguating moves**
-	- Ngf3 : Indicate the letter (referred as *file*) of the source case (knight in g to f3).
+	- Ngf3 : Indicate the letter (referred as *file*) of the source case (Knight ♞ in g to f3).
-	- N5f3 : If not enough, use the number (referred as *rank*) of the source case (knight in 5 to f3)
+	- N5f3 : If not enough, use the number (referred as *rank*) of the source case (Knight ♞ in 5 to f3)
-	- Qd5f3 : If the above is not enough (when with multiple pawn promotion for example: Queen in d5 to f3)
+	- Qd5f3 : If the above is not enough (when with multiple Pawn ♟ promotion for example: Queen ♛ in d5 to f3)
 	- The capture indication should be placed in between the coordinates
-- **Pawn Promotion**
+- **Pawn ♟ Promotion**
-	- e8Q or e8=Q : Pawn moved to e8 and got promoted to Queen
+	- e8Q or e8=Q : Pawn ♟ moved to e8 and got promoted to Queen ♛
 - **Draw offer** *Not part of the Notation*
 	- (=) : Submitting a draw offer to the opponent
 - **Castling**
-	- 0-0 : Means castling toward the king side
+	- 0-0 : Means castling toward the King ♚ side
-	- 0-0-0 : Means castling toward the Queen side
+	- 0-0-0 : Means castling toward the Queen ♛ side
 - **Check**
-	- † or + : to indicate the opponent's king is in check
+	- † or + : to indicate the opponent's King ♚ is in check
 - **Checkmate**
 	- ‡ or # or ≠ : to indicate checkmate
 - **End of game**
-	- 1-0 : the white side won
+	- 1-0 : the white ♔ side won
-	- 0-1 : the black side won
+	- 0-1 : the black ♚ side won
 	- ½–½ : it's a draw

 ### Board